aircodelabs/documate/docs/getting-started/index.md

 - [General Vue Project](/getting-started/general-vue)
 - [Vanilla JS](/getting-started/vanilla-js)

-Documate can also be manually integrated to other library or frameworks.
+Documate can also be manually integrated to other libraries or frameworks.

 - [Docsify](/integration/docsify)